VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/pcb.md

 [TODO] - pick a PCB design to walk though making on this page - maybe an APC?

-* PCB specic things - Layers, Vias, fills, silk, mask, etc.
+* PCB specic things - Layers, Vias, fills, silk, mask, 0-ohm resistors,
 * Make it work
 * Make it not emit a ton of RF or go to shit when around it (everything is an antenna)
 * Make it pretty